Presidential Council (Libya): Government of National Unity

 On 10 March 2021, the House of Representatives met in the central city of Sirte to formally approve the formation of a Government of National Unity led by Mohamed al-Menfi as Chairman of the Presidential Council and Abdul Hamid Dbeibeh as prime minister.
-In 3 March 2022, the House of Representatives ceased to recognize the Government of National Unity and the Presidential Council, and installed a rival government, the Government of National Stability, under the leadership of Prime Minister Fathi Bashagha.
+On 3 March 2022, the House of Representatives ceased to recognize the Government of National Unity and the Presidential Council, and installed a rival government, the Government of National Stability, under the leadership of Prime Minister Fathi Bashagha.
 The decision was denounced as illegitimate by the High Council of State and condemned by the United Nations.
 Since then, the Presidential Council has been responsible for the Government of National Unity.

 Structure

-The Presidential Council is led by a Chairman supported by Vice-Chairmen representative of the historical regions of Libya.
-Any decision taken by the Council must be approved unanimously by the Chairmen and Vice-Chairmen.
+The Presidential Council is led by a chairman supported by vice-chairmen representative of the historical regions of Libya.
+Any decision taken by the Council must be approved unanimously by the chairmen and vice-chairmen.

-March 2021-present
+March 2021–present

 A new Presidential Council was approved by the House of representatives on 10 March 2021, following an agreement reached at the Libyan Political Dialogue Forum under United Nations mediation: